brandon-rhodes/python-patterns/pythonic/prebound-methods/index.rst

 The pattern
 ===========

+To offer your users a slate of Prebound Methods:

+* Instantiate your class.
-To offer your users Prebound Methods, instantiate your class and assign that instance to a name in the global namespace of your module — usually to a private name that does not invite users to meddle with the object directly.
+* Assign that instance to a name in the global namespace of your module;
+  usually to a private name
+  that does not invite users to meddle with the object directly.

-Then,
+* Finally,
-assign each of the object’s methods to the same name out in the module’s global namespace For the random number generator that we used as an illustration above, the entire module might look like this:
+  assign each of the object’s methods to the same name but out in the module’s global namespace.

+For the random number generator that we used as an illustration above, the entire module might look like this: